asaravia-butler/COV-IRT/RNAseq/Raw_to_Aligned_Data_Pipeline.md

 # Raw to Aligned Data Processing Pipeline

-> **This page holds an overview and instructions for how to generate alignment and STAR count data from raw Illumina RNA-sequencing data of COVID-19 samples.
+> **This page holds an overview and instructions for how COV-IRT generates alignment and STAR count data from raw Illumina RNA-sequencing data of COVID-19 samples.
 Exact processing commands used for specific cohorts of samples are available in the [Exact_scripts_used](Exact_scripts_used) sub-directory.**

 ---